 6. Promote Habit of Relaxation

-Many times managers might sense a slowdown in their teams.
-Rather than ignoring this as something that will pass with time, managers should motivate their team members to take a break and relax.
+Many times managers might sense a slowdown in the working of their teams.
+Rather than ignoring this as something that will pass with time or getting alarmed, managers should motivate their team members to take a break and relax.

-They may even take the initiative of inviting the entire team to enjoy a cup of coffee or to take a stroll outside the four walls of the office.
-This helps the employees feel relaxed and also indicates to them that their hard work is being noticed.
+They can take the initiative of inviting the entire team to enjoy a cup of coffee or to take a stroll outside the four walls of the office.
+This helps the employees feel relaxed and rejuvenated.
+It also make them feel that their hard work is being noticed and the organization cares about them.

-Most organizations aim to turn into one where people will stick by even during the worst times.
+Most organizations would like to motivate and engage their employees and stick by them even during the worst times.
 One way of achieving this objective is by integrating employee recognition with the organization culture.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)